Riverside Park Community

-Formerly known as Riverside Park Community, the apartment complex now known as 3333 Broadway is a group of five buildings ranging in height from 11 to 35 stories at 3333 Broadway between West 133rd and 135th Streets, in Harlem, Manhattan, New York City, United States.
+3333 Broadway (formerly Riverside Park Community) is a group of five apartment buildings ranging from 11 to 35 stories at Broadway between West 133rd and 135th Streets, in Manhattanville, Manhattan, New York City, United States.
 Completed in 1976, it was the largest residential structure in the United States.
-Together, the five buildings include 1,200 apartment units and were designed to accommodate nearly 1,190 families.
-The complex also includes the KIPP Infinity Middle School.
+Together, the five buildings include 1,193 apartment units.
 The present manager of the property is the Urban American Management Corporation.

 Site

 The building was built on a lot covering approximately 285000 sqft in the Manhattanville section of Harlem.
 To the west of the buildings lies the West Side Highway (NY 9A) and beyond that the Hudson River.
 To the east of the site is Broadway.
 Across West 133rd Street to the south is the Manhattanville Bus Depot, and across West 135th Street to the north of the development lies a row of early-twentieth-century brick tenement buildings.

 Design

 The architect of record was Max Wechsler of Max Wechsler & Associates.
-Two architectural consultants to Wechsler were Richard Dattner and Henri A.LeGendre.
+Two architectural consultants to Wechsler were Richard Dattner and Henri A. LeGendre.
 The New York Times credited Dattner and LeGendre as the architects who designed the housing complex.
-Seven days later, the Times printed a letter to the editor, from Max Wechsler, proclaiming that his firm was in fact the lead design team on the project and Dattner and LeGendre “served as consultants only.”
-Richard Dattner claims to have served as the lead designer for Riverside Park Community, along with the 1800-student Intermediate School I. S. 195 at the base of the school and apartment complex.
+Seven days later, the Times printed a letter to the editor, from Max Wechsler, proclaiming that his firm was in fact the lead design team on the project and Dattner and LeGendre "served as consultants only."
+Richard Dattner claims to have served as the lead designer for Riverside Park Community, along with the 1800-student Intermediate School 195 at the base of the school and apartment complex.